New Hampshire first-time homebuyer assistance programs

 The New Hampshire Housing Finance Authority (also known as New Hampshire Housing) offers several mortgage programs, including Home Flex Plus, which comes with an FHA, VA or USDA loan and down payment and closing cost assistance.

-The assistance is encompassed in a second mortgage that can be forgiven in full after five years, unless you sell your home, refinance the first mortgage or file for bankruptcy, in which case the loan must be repaid.
+The assistance comes as a second mortgage that can be forgiven in full after the fourth anniversary of the closing date, unless you sell your home, refinance the first mortgage or file for bankruptcy, in which case the loan must be repaid.

 New Hampshire Housing Home Preferred Plus program

-The Home Preferred Plus program through New Hampshire Housing pairs a conventional loan with forgivable down payment and closing cost assistance, for up to 97 percent financing.
-The program also includes discounted mortgage insurance if your income is below 80 percent of the area median income (AMI).
+The Home Preferred Plus program through New Hampshire Housing works in partnership with Fannie Mae’s Home Ready program and provides up to 97 percent financing.
+The program includes cash assistance of between 2 percent to 4 percent of the loan amount along with discounted mortgage insurance.
 This program is available to both first-time and repeat homebuyers.

 New Hampshire Housing House First program

 This is the agency’s mortgage revenue bond program, which gives buyers lower-than-current-market rates on conventional and government-insured or -guaranteed loans.
-There’s also an option to add up to $10,000 in down payment assistance.
+There’s also an option to add from $5,000 to $15,000 in down payment assistance.

 New Hampshire Housing Purchase Rehab program